-just a glimpse of the severity of adverse times !
+1. Coronavirus pandemic is just a small glimpse into the severe adverse times

 2. Brief outline of the horrific adverse times